MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/rxpackage.md

-**Enabling SQL R service package management on a SQL server**
+**Enable R package management on SQL Server**

-By default, SQL R services package management is disabled on a SQL server instance and on a particular SQL database.
-To use this functionality, the administrator needs to do the following:
+By default, R package management is turned off at the instance level.
+To use this functionality, the administrator must do the following:

 *
- Enable package management on the SQL server instance.
-This only needs to be done once per SQL server instance.
+ Enable package management on the SQL Server instance.

 *
  Enable package management on the SQL database.
-This also only needs to be done once per SQL server database.

-**`RegisterRExt.exe`** command line utility which ships with RevoScaleR package for SQL R Services allows administrators to enable package management feature at SQL server instance level and per database level.
+**`RegisterRExt.exe`** command line utility, which ships with RevoScaleR, allows administrators to enable package management for instances and specific databases.
 You can find RegisterRExt.exe at `<SQLInstancePath>\R_SERVICES\library\RevoScaleR\rxLibs\x64\RegisterRExt.exe`.

-To enable SQL R services package management at instance level, open an elevated command prompt and use the following command:
+To enable R package management at instance level, open an elevated command prompt and run the following command:

 *